summii/summii.github.io/_posts/2019-01-17-machine-learning-in-simple-words.md

 ### Birth of Machine Learning

+From Wiki:

+The name *machine learning* was coined in 1959 by Arthur Samuel.Tom M. Mitchell provided a widely quoted, more formal definition of the algorithms studied in the machine learning field: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E."

 Let's analyze with very simple example.

 Suppose ravi wants to buy a car and considers how much money he needs to save for this.
 He reviewed  a dozen ads on the internet and saw that new car cost about Rs.
 10lakh ,